Julie Canterbury, MA, LMHC

 Billie St. Jean, MSW, LSWAIC, MHP, SUDP

 Billie works with adults who suffer from addiction, mental health issues, co-occurring disorders, and unresolved trauma.
 Her goal is to meet clients where they are in their journey and help them to build on their strengths by focusing on their abilities, using their community, and strengths such as new such as learning coping, and distress tolerance skills, as well as mindfulness.
 Billie uses an eclectic method of treatment modalities such as Lifespan Integration therapy, EMDR, Cognitive Behavioral Therapy, Relapse Prevention, and Seeking Safety.
-Billie acquired a Masters degree in Clinical Social Work from the University of Southern California with a concentration in mental health.
-She obtained her Bachelors degree from the University of Washington and completed her Substance Use Professional Certification from Olympic College.
+Billie acquired a Master's degree in Clinical Social Work from the University of Southern California with a concentration in mental health.
+She completed her Substance Use Professional Certification (SUPC) from Olympic College.

 Alexandra Murphy, PhD